herbert-50/VCV-CTL/src/readme.txt

-VCVCtl.json - the definition file for Open Stage Control VCVctl.vcv - the Patch for VCV Rack
+VCVCtl.json - the definition file for Open Stage Control VCVctl.vcv - the base patch for VCV Rack VCVctl-Demo.vcv - a patch created from the base patch (used also for the demo video)